-Suits are always going to be an investment, and more often than not in menswear, you get what you pay for.
-Here, we’re going to talk a bit about what it is that makes a suit worth more, and how to identify a quality, well-made custom suit, so you can know you’ve made a worthwhile investment.
+Suits are always going to be an investment.
+More often than not in menswear, you get what you pay for.
+Here, we’re going to talk a bit about what it is that makes a suit worth more.
+Ensure you are making a worthwhile investment by learning how to identify a quality, well-made suit.

 In order to identify a suit’s quality, you need to look at all aspects of the suit, including the fabric, the proportions and cut, the lining and other aspects of the construction, and the tiny little details, like the buttonholes and the seams.

 With a cheap suit, you are going to see polyester or blend fabrics which, if you ask us, is an immediate quality disqualifier.
 Most well made custom suits use only 100% wool.
 Beyond looking at the tag for the fabric composition, you can determine quality by feel as well.
 Pure wool feels softer and more flexible than a polyester or a polyester blended suit.
 Additionally, you will see a better drape over your body, and the fabric is more breathable.
 If the material is blended, look for predominantly wool composition with a satin or a cashmere blend.
 Avoid polyester!
 Satin and cashmere blends with wool are some of the highest quality fabrics on the market.
 The suit’s tag might identify where the yarn comes from.
 In that case, look for Italy, France, England, or the United States.

 All suit-making requires patterns.
 Where that pattern comes from can be a good way to tell the quality of a suit.
 Ready-made patterns result in one-size-fits-all construction.
 A ready-made pattern means the suit will never fit you perfectly even if you take it to a tailor after purchasing.
 Suits you find at Joseph A. Bank or Men’s Wearhouse all use the same pattern and will never have a perfect fit.

 Custom Suit Patterns